 - You can find out more about fish on this page: Fish – The Ultimate Guide

 Sharks belong to the subclass Elasmobranchii.
 Also belonging to this group are the closest relatives of sharks: rays, skates, and sawfish.

 Sharks are found in a variety of aquatic habitats all over the world, from warm, tropical coral reefs to deep oceans and even under the Arctic ice.

-Nearly all sharks are found in marine (saltwater) habitats; only the river sharks and the bull shark are found in freshwater habitats.
+Nearly all sharks are found in marine (saltwater) habitats; only the river sharks (a small group of sharks found in the Indo-Pacific region) and the bull shark are found in freshwater habitats.

 The smallest shark species, the dwarf lantern shark, can fit in the palm of your hand!

 The whale shark is not only the world’s largest shark, but also the world’s largest fish.
 This ocean giant can reach lengths of up to 60 ft /18 meters.

 The second largest shark (and second largest fish) is the basking shark, which can reach lengths of up to 33 ft / 10 meters.
 Both the whale shark and the basking shark can weigh several tons.